Vegan Eggnog (with Soy Milk, Oat Milk, or Almond Milk)

 Pro Tips

 - You can use less sugar than this.
-This amount of sugar makes it a similar sweetness level as those sold in stores if you are using plain soymilk.
+This amount of sugar gives it a similar sweetness level to store-bought soymilk if you are using plain soymilk.

 - The amount of sugar needed will vary by your taste and the sweetness level of the plant-based milk you are using.